-The student residence is the world's first mass timber, structural steel and reinforced concrete hybrid building to reach 18 storeys.
+The 18-storey student residence building is the first mass timber, structural steel and reinforced concrete hybrid project taller than 14 storeys in the world.
 The building is supported on a foundation comprising of reinforced concrete footings, below grade shear walls and columns and a raft slab.
 Reinforced concrete columns support the second level transfer slab and the two 18-storey reinforced concrete shafts provide structure for building stairs, elevators and services.

-Sixteen levels of super-structure above the second level reinforced concrete transfer slab are comprised of cross-laminated timber (CLT) floor panel assemblies that are supported on glued-laminated timber (GLT) or parallel strand lumber (PSL) columns, using steel connections - no beams are required with the two-way spanning capabilities of the CLT floor panels.
-Glulam columns on level 18 support a structural steel roof assembly.
+The 16-storey super-structure above the transfer slab is comprised of cross-laminated timber (CLT) floor panel assemblies that are supported on glued-laminated timber (GLT) or parallel strand lumber (PSL) columns, using steel connections - no beams are required with the two-way spanning capabilities of the CLT floor panels.